wesleywerner/aliverl/docs/game-spec.md

 ````
 name:
-    A descriptive name also used as a unique key by the engine.
+    A name used by the engine.

+description:
+    Describes what this upgrade does and how it is used.

 version:
     Starts at 1 and counts on each upgrade.